Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/assets/docs/testing.md

 ## Further testing:

-1. Publish page on GitHub pages and shared on diverse social media - asked friends, family and fellow Code Institute students to test the website and let me know if any bugs should appear.
+1. Publish page on GitHub pages and shared on diverse social media - asked friends, family and fellow Code Institute students to test the website and let me know if any bugs should appear. _(Unsolved bug/Not able to reproduce) Bug reported on "index.html" - button "search" does not trigger function._